Analyticsphere/ccc-omop-file-processor/README.md

 **Description:** Normalizes a Parquet file according to OMOP standards.

 - Converts data types of columns within Parquet file to types specified in OMOP CDM
-- Creates a new Parquet file with the invalid rows from the original data file in `gs://delivery_site/2025-01-02/invalid_rows/`
+- Creates a new Parquet file with the invalid rows from the original data file in `artifacts/invalid_rows/`
 - Ensures consistent column order within Parquet
-- Set (possibly non-unique) deterministric composite key for tables with surrogate primary keys
+- Set (possibly non-unique) deterministic composite key for tables with surrogate primary keys
 - Adds missing columns and removes unexpected columns from Parquet files

 **Request Parameters:**